-Miguel Cases Nabau is the Co-Managing Partner of the firm and the leader of the Corporate Law and Financial Services group.
+Miguel Cases Nabau is Partner and Executive Chairman of Cases & Lacambra.
+He leads the Financial Services Group of the Firm and is qualified to practice law in both Spain and the Principality of Andorra.
 He has extensive experience in advising credit institutions and investment services firms, having participated in some of the most cutting-edge transactions in both Spain and Andorra in recent years.
 He is an expert in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially those rendering financial and investment services, and in investment arbitration procedures.
 Miguel participated in the drafting of the Spanish standards for master netting agreements, in the regulation of netting and financial guarantees, and in other regulations of the financial sector.
 He has also been on different working committees for the development of market standards in the International Swaps and Derivatives Association ("ISDA").